 Key Takeaways:

-• It divides symptoms into categories like social communication, sensory processing, and cognitive skills.
+- It includes categories like communication, sensory processing, and learning.

 The concept of a “spectrum” reflects that there’s a wide range of possible symptoms with autism.
 Also that each individual with ASD is unique and experiences the disorder differently.
 The visual autism spectrum wheel is divided into sections that represent various aspects of autism.
 Each section highlights specific challenges and strengths experienced by individuals on the spectrum.
 This is why a simple diagnosis isn’t possible for autism.
 There’s no one-size-fits-all definition of the disorder that captures the full range of experiences of people with ASD.
 Instead, doctors and other professionals use various tools and techniques to assess and diagnose ASD.
 Which takes into account the individual’s specific symptoms and needs.